inmagik/django-search-views/docs/docs/usage.md

 You will also need to define:

 - the `form_class` attribute, that specifies the class derived from `django.forms.Form` that will be used to get a form instance, that will available via the `form` context variable in your template.
-- the `filter_class` attribute, that specifies the class derived from `searchlist_views.filters.BaseFilter` used to map the form fields to the model properties and lookup methods.
+- the `filter_class` attribute, that specifies the class derived from `search_views.filters.BaseFilter` used to map the form fields to the model properties and lookup methods.

 Here's an example definition of a view:

 ```
 from .models import Actor
 from .forms import ActorSearchForm
-from searchlist_views.search import SearchListView
+from search_views.search import SearchListView

 class ActorsSearchList(SearchListView):
     # regular django.views.generic.list.ListView configuration